turingcell/turingcell/README.md

 A Turing Cell computer is an implementation of Turing Cell model, which just like the common computer is the implementation of the Turing Machine model.

-A Turing Cell computer has no big differences with a common computer except it runs over a Paxos/Raft group and thus it has all those natural supports for high availabilty, fault tolerance, high consensus and any property that a Paxos/Raft group could has (others like membership changement, multi-master in Paxos and etc).
+A Turing Cell computer has no big differences with a common computer except it runs over a Paxos/Raft group and thus it has all those natural supports for high availabilty, fault tolerance, consensus and any property that a Paxos/Raft group could have (others like membership changement, multi-master in Paxos and etc).

 So, you can run any operating system and its corresponding userspace applications over a Turing Cell computer just as you could do on a common computer as long as this operating system supports the ISA and I/O devices of this certain Turing Cell computer implementation.
 In addition to the running of Linux which the OS needs MMU, you could also even choose to run a RTOS without MMU requirement or even the bare metal way if you really care about the performance of your distributed applications.